Carnival in Tenerife 2025

 DSC01036

-This couple, on the contrary, is all for a healthy lifestyle.
+This couple, on the contrary, is for a healthy lifestyle.
 Slim, fit.
 A gladiator and his beloved.

 DSC01135